-COM-FSM: Eighty percent (80%) of the trained women were making jams for their families.
-Shelf life of the banana jam produced is more than one year.
-More than 50% of the program clienteles could make jam using different banana varieties, papaya and apples.
-Ninety percent of the total participants have gained knowledge from both the entrepreneur and skill trainings.
-Fifty percent of participants learned new and improved food processing and preservation techniques, handicraft and sewing of clothing.
-Number of students enrolled at COM-FSM agriculture certificate has increased as a result of extension role in the recruitment process.
+COM-FSM: Number of students enrolled at COM-FSM agriculture certificate has increased as a result of extension role in the recruitment process.
 One student each was accepted at University of Guam and the University of Hawaii Hilo and four at the University of the South Pacific School of Agriculture.
 Homemakers have learned the skills as shown by the different projects that they were able to accomplish.
+All program participants have banana farms and received Vitamin A rich banana varieties during the training.
+Two ladies were participated in the crop competition during community fair and won the best award on Vitamin A rich banana.
+Other banana varieties were harvested more and were used for jam and other recipes.